 After logging your information, you should group invoices by vendor and range according to date from oldest to newest.
 This gives you an easy method of comparing old charges with new charges and analyzing whether you are paying more or less for your shipping.

 Step 3: Determine Benchmarks

-Once you have all your information logged and categorized, you can begin the data analysis portion of an audit.
+Once you have all your information logged and categorized, you can begin the data analysis portion of your freight bill audit.
 By establishing benchmarks, you can see where and how you are spending money.
 This allows you to examine the numbers and set corresponding usage or reduction goals according to the benchmarks.

 Step 4: Look for Overcharges or Errors

 This is what most people think of when they hear the phrase freight audit.
-There are a variety of ways you may be being overcharged or mistakenly charged, and you should be aware of all of them.
+There is a variety of ways you may be overcharged or mistakenly charged, and you should be aware of all of them.
 When reviewing your documents, look for the following: